Thursday, 12 August 2010

 Attacks flowed from one end to the other in an entertaining but blank first half as we headed upstairs to warm up at the break.
 Karl Oliyide had looked dangerous all night for the Dons so it was no surprise when he capitalised on a Mark Kirby error to lob Enfield keeper Nathan McDonald.

 The custodian had to be on top form to deny the same player just a few minutes later as Hendon looked to take control.
-However, Oliyide was not to be denied on sixty five minutes as he made it 2-0 with another neat finish.
+However, Oliyide was not to be denied after sixty-five minutes as he made it 2-0 with another neat finish.

 The Towners kept going and could have pulled a goal back as Percy Kiangebeni wasted a couple of opportunities; the second of which looked comical from our vantage point at the other end.
 Barrington fired a couple of efforts just over the bar for the visitors.

-Keagan Cole unselfishly set up Oliyide for his hat trick before the ever impressive Harry Ottaway netted a consolation for Enfield before full time.
-The visiting fans were happy; not least me after having a punt on Hendon at 7/2.
+Keagan Cole unselfishly set up Oliyide for his hat trick before the ever-impressive Harry Ottaway netted a consolation for Enfield before full-time.
+The visiting fans were happy; not least me after having a punt on Hendon at odds of 7/2.

 At full time I cut through the alley and crossed the main road to catch a bus down to Turnpike Lane before catching the tube back to Kingsbury in time for two or three nightcaps while regaling my pals of a fine victory and day out.